Maniel241/driver-license-generator/README.md

 ## Features

-- **Generate U.S. Driver's License Numbers**: Based on user input and selected state.
+- **Generate U.S. Driver'login License Numbers**: Based on user input and selected state.
 - **Validate License Numbers**: Ensures the generated license number conforms to state-specific formats.
 - **PDF417 Barcode Generation**: Encodes license data into a PDF417 barcode.
 - **Download Barcode**: Save the barcode as an SVG file.